-Is your child barely making progress in a traditional school environment?
-Did you know homeschooling is often an ideal solution due to your ability to implement noise control?
+Did you know homeschooling auditory processing disorder kids is often an ideal solution due to your ability to control noise that interferes with learning?

 Auditory Processing Disorder (APD) is defined as follows by the National Institute of Health as: “Auditory processing disorder (APD) describes a condition in which people have trouble making sense of the sounds around them.”